SeaBee-no/SeaBee-rpi-uploader/readme.md

 # SeaBee Raspberry Pi Uploader - README

 ## Overview
 The SeaBee Raspberry Pi Uploader is a Python-based graphical application designed to facilitate the transfer of data from SD cards to USB drives and eventually to a MinIO server.
 It's tailored for use in Raspberry Pi systems, with a user-friendly interface that allows easy monitoring and control of the transfer process.
+It's designed to be used with a 3.5 inch touch display.

 ## Features
 - **Device Monitoring**: Automatically detects and displays the connection status of SD cards and USB drives.